How I stumbled into a six figure part-time income… setting up simple postcard campaigns for businesses

 So we got on the phone and after a little back and forth he asks if I’m still doing direct mail at all.

-I say, “Not really, why do you ask?”
+I say, “Not for a couple of years, why do you ask?”